 Many famous people grew up in small towns, which is really surprising.
 Ronald Reagan grew up in Dixon, Illinois, and Abraham Lincoln in New Salem, Illinois (and Kentucky).
-However, several authors who wrote famously about this small, Midwestern town grew up in the town and moved away after graduation, only to write about their towns later in life.
+When I began researching the town I’m writing about, I learned a lot about the town’s native authors.
+Several authors who wrote famously about this small, Midwestern town grew up in the town and moved away after graduation, only to write about their towns later in life.

 Renowned theologian and author Dr. Reinhold Niebuhr grew up in Lincoln, Illinois.

 Doing research behind the author of the famous poem, “The Serenity Prayer,” I discovered that Dr. Reinhold Niebuhr grew up in Lincoln, Illinois.
 His father was the administrator of the state-of-the-art Deaconess Hospital in Lincoln.
 One of his brothers, Walter, was managing editor of the Lincoln Daily News–Herald newspaper, until he passed away in 1946.

 A theologian, Reinhold was Dean and Professor of Applied Christianity at the Union Theological Seminary in New York City.
 His photo was featured on the cover of Time magazine in 1948.
 He received the Presidential Medal of Freedom in 1964, and was in the top 100 most influential people in the twentieth century (Life magazine, 1990).